Abhra0404/Epoch/README.md

-# Epoch
+# epoch

 > **Learn.
 Build.
 Research.**

-Epoch is a developer-focused **AI/ML learning platform** designed to take learners from mathematical foundations and core machine learning concepts to deep learning, modern AI, and research.
+**epoch** is a developer-focused **AI/ML learning platform** designed to take learners from mathematical foundations and core machine learning concepts to deep learning, modern AI, and research.

-Instead of being a collection of courses or bookmarks, Epoch connects **structured notes, learning roadmaps, interactive experimentation, interview preparation, curated resources, AI assistance, and research** into one learning ecosystem.
+Instead of being a collection of courses or bookmarks, **epoch** connects **structured notes, learning roadmaps, interactive experimentation, interview preparation, curated resources, AI assistance, and research** into one learning ecosystem.

 ---